xyth0rn/NCTU_DigitalLab_Mario/gameCalc_devlog.md

 - Gravity mechanism
   - Character will fall if there's no blocking object (ex. floor or bricks) below it
   - Realized through finite state machine
+  - state graph:
   ![image](https://github.com/xyth0rn/NCTU_DigitalLab_Mario/blob/main/game_calc/pictures/gravity%20system%20FSM.png)
+  - there's some additional mechanisms to ensure the correctness of transmit and blocking, which will be explained later

 ## Transmit Mechanism